bjcosta/landscaping/README.md

 * Make use of artificial risers like trellises/arbors to raise creeping plants higher and get more sunlight (Make more use of vertical space)

 There are various tools that can be used to model the sunlight and shading for a project like this.
 I have documented more information about this on the separate page on [Thoughtful Solar Design](sun/README.md)

+There are other technologies related to this I may consider if necessary if I think they will be helpful down the track.
+Including solar absorption and thermal storage for maintaining a more consistent temperature through winter in some areas (that are shaded in summer).
+Or adding solar reflectors in key locations to make better use of the light otherwise wasted (might be a bit unsightly depending on where they are located unless say on roof or other hardscape areas).

 # Water flow